Angular-Dynamic-Hooks/ngx-dynamic-hooks/README.md

 ![Custom hook](https://i.imgur.com/9J9t5ze.png)

-In all of the examples above, we have used the standard `SelectorHookParser`, which comes with this library and is easy to use if all you want is to load components by their selectors.
+In all of the examples above, we have used the standard `SelectorHookParser`, which comes with this library and is easy to use if all you need is to load components by their selectors.
 However, by creating custom parsers, any text pattern you want can be replaced by an Angular component.

 ### 7.1 What makes a parser: